Chapter 1 ♡

 Tania and I avoid each other as was usual.
-I blended in school gaining no unwanted attention, like usual.
-I avoided stringing myself into a relationship -that didn’t count for friendship- as always.
-Nick was still the best brother ever, as usual.
+I blended in school without gaining any unwanted attention, like usual.
+I avoided stringing myself into a relationship -that didn’t count friendship- as always.
+Nick was still the best brother.

-Everything in my life was the routine I made out for myself when we first moved to Morgantown two years ago.
-Until he came waltzing into my life like nobody’s business.
+Everything in my life was the routine I made out for myself when we first moved to Morgan town two years ago.
+That is until he came waltzing into my life like nobodies business.
 Turning my once peaceful life off its axis.

-Not everything that happened was bad per se.
-In fact, he made me feel on top of the world.
-I just wish our ending had turned different from it did.
+Not everything that happened was bad per say.
+In fact he made me feel on top of the world.
+I just wish our ending had turned different than it did.

 It all started that fateful Saturday morning.

-Shouting out my goodbye to Carly and all the animals there, not forgetting to pick the calico cat I promised Carly I’d look after for the weekend, I rushed out of the shop.
+Shouting out my goodbye to Carly and all the animals their, not forgetting to pick the calico cat I promised Carly I’d look after for the weekend, I rushed out of the shop.

 It was my luck that a dog tried playing with Saber - my cat - and barked in all excitement.
-It was my misfortune that this startled poor Saber.
-It jumped straight out of my arm, dashed down the road.
+It was my misfortune that this startled poor Saber and it jumped straight out of my arm and dashed down the road.

 I guess karma didn’t hate me completely as the dog tired after a few twists and turns and gave up chase.
-My spooked cat, too terrified, did not.
+My spooked cat, too terrified, didn’t stop.
 So I rushed past the dog and continued chasing after Saber.

 It was when she took a sudden turn right that everything started.

-Racing after Saber took the sharp turn right behind her.
-The moment I did, I noticed a boy walking directly in my path, and to avoid colliding with him, skidded to a halt.
+Me of course chasing right after Saber took the sharp turn right behind her.
+The moment I did, I noticed a boy walking directly in my path, and to avoid colliding with him skidded to a halt.

-Me being me and the sudden stop gravitating my balance; I landed face first on the sidewalk.
+The sudden stop gravitating my balance, I landed face first on the sidewalk.

 My palms and knees stung the moment I hit the hot asphalt.

 “Ouch!”
 I muttered under my breath.
-I didn’t fancy getting up and seeing the blood on me.
+I didn’t fancy getting up and seeing the blood on my hands and knees.
 I hate the very sight of blood.
-It made me dizzy and nauseous.
+It made me dizzy and nauseas.